minhharry/Grab-Bootcamp-Backend-2025/README.md

 ```
 ## Run the database

+`Note: These commands should be run in Windows Subsystem for Linux (WSL) for best results.`

-`Running these commands for the first time may take a while.`
+Running these commands for the first time may take a while.

 Navigate to the `database` directory:
 ```sh